 For many years now, a so called "work from home" job that paid anywhere from $9 to $20 per hour has been little more than a wild dream.
 But that may no longer be true anymore.
-Suddenly, even in this slowing and somewhat challenging economy, many corporations are actually "recruiting" work-at-home employees.
+There are examples of people finding a position as well as companies looking for staff.
+Even in this somewhat challenging economy, many corporations are actually "recruiting" work-at-home employees.

 Lori is in a work from job that comes with starting pay of $9 to $14 per hour, which goes a long way towards paying her bills on a monthly basis.
 The position she has involves her answering phones for about 20 hours a week for a company that offers seminars to business professionals.
 Her role is called a "call center professional."